Magento 2 Installation Guide: Composer, GitHub, and ZIP Methods

 php bin/magento setup:di:compile

-Warning: This method is for people who contribute to the Magento Open Source codebase.
-To use this method, you should understand Composer and Git commands and can update system software and Magento extensions using them.
+This method is best suited for people who contribute to the Magento Open Source codebase.
+To use this method, you should understand Composer and Git commands and be able to update system software and Magento extensions using them.

 Step 1.
 Clone the Magento 2 repository from Github reps, or download the required release on the Github releases page.